nabto/nabto5-beta-release/4.0/README.md

 ./examples/tcptunnel/tcptunnel_device --init -p <productId> -d <deviceId> -s a.devices.dev.nabto.net
 ```

-This creates a new private key for your tunnel and prints the
+This creates a new keypair for your tunnel and prints the
-fingerprint.
+fingerprint of the public key.
 This fingerprint must be configured for the device in the
 Nabto Cloud Console.
 The `init` command also creates a file called
 `tcptunnel_device.json` with the configuration of your new device.
 If
-you already have a private key with its fingerprint configured in the
+you already have a keypair with the public key fingerprint configured in the
-Nabto Cloud Console, you can replace the created device private key in
+Nabto Cloud Console, you can replace the created device keypair in
 the JSON file.

 Once your device is configured, it can be started with: